GoodnessJames/alx-low_level_programming/0x15-file_io/README.md

 **The project is based upon the following file operations:**

 - **File Creation:** This is achieved by using the system call 'open()' defined in the library (#include<sys/stat.h>).
 This function takes a filename and mode as parameters.
-The modes include "O_RDONLY" (read only), "O_RWONLY" (write only), "O_RDRW" (read and write) and "O_APPEND" (append).
+The modes include "O_RDONLY" (read only), "O_WRONLY" (write only), "O_RDWR" (read and write) and "O_APPEND" (append).
 - **Writing Data to a File:** To write data to a file, the file descriptor will be passsed as an argument, followed by the buffer to write to and the size of bytes to write.
 Syntax: write(STDOUT_FILENO, buffer, 1024).
-- **Closing a File:** Once the file operations are complete, it is essential to close the file using the close() system call.
+- **Closing a File:** Once the file operations are complete, it is essential to close the file using the 'close()' system call.
 Closing the file ensures that all changes are saved and the resources are released.

 ## Implementation